 Host Hotels & Resorts Completes $2.5 Billion Sustainability-Linked Credit Facility Refinancing, Maintains Pricing

-/EIN News/ -- BETHESDA, Md., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Host Hotels & Resorts, Inc. (NASDAQ: HST), the nation’s largest lodging real estate investment trust (the “Company”), today announced that it amended and restated its existing $2.5 billion credit facility (the “Agreement”).
+BETHESDA, Md., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Host Hotels & Resorts, Inc. HST, the nation's largest lodging real estate investment trust (the "Company"), today announced that it amended and restated its existing $2.5 billion credit facility (the "Agreement").

 The Agreement extends maturities from January 2025 to January 2028, including all extension options, and continues to provide a $1.5 billion revolving credit facility and two $500 million term loans.
 The amended and restated facilities reflect no increase in pricing and will bear interest pursuant to a credit ratings-based grid ranging from 0.725%-1.600% over the applicable adjusted term SOFR.
 Other terms of the Agreement are similar to the Company's previous credit facility agreement.